defencedigital/moduk-service-manual/src/security-classifications/how-to-classify-information.md

 ---
 layout: "layouts/guidance.njk"
-section: "Security"
+section: "Security classifications"
 title: "How to classify information"
 description: "Understand OFFICIAL, SECRET and TOP SECRET classifications and how to classify large amounts of data in Defence."
 datePublished: 2022-11-07
 eleventyNavigation:
-  key: "Security"
+  key: "Security classifications"
-  url: "/security/"
+  url: "/security-classifications/"
 ---

 In the UK and internationally, security classifications are used to protect different kinds of information.